Skip to main content

 SCOPE:

-• Designs channel sounder architectures, algorithms to extract relevant properties, and methods to develop channel propagation models.
+• Designs channel sounder architectures and algorithms to extract relevant wireless channel properties and develops methods to use the collected data to produce channel propagation models.

-• Uses machine learning methods where applicable to advance autonomous channel model development, channel estimation, antenna beamforming, and to optimize other radio functions.
+• Uses machine learning methods where applicable to advance autonomous channel model development, channel estimation, and antenna beamforming and to optimize other radio functions, such as those related to sensing.

 • Utilizes channel characteristics to support radio resource allocation and optimization at the physical and media access layers.

-• Disseminates results in the form of publicly available measurement and modeling data, top-tier journal and conference publications, contributions to the standard developing organization, and collaboration with industry, academia, and other government agencies.
+• Disseminates results in the form of publicly available measurement and modeling data, top-tier journal and conference publications, contributions to critical standards development organizations, and collaboration with partners in U.S. industry, academia, and other U.S. government agencies.

 NextG Channel Measurement and Modeling